walter-a-jablonowski/simple-nutrition-counter/README.md

 Project state
 ----------------------------------------------------------

-In use on a daily basis as a single user app since months, but it is still in development...
+I use it on a daily basis since months, but it is still in development...

 **Limitations**

-Currently I am saving time for different projects by skipping features that I don't necessarily need as a single user.
+Currently I am saving time for different projects by skipping features that I don't necessarily need.

 - All multi user function like login, session, settings ...
   - a simplified version is in development where you add a new user just by adding a file sys folder